moogacs/docs.buf.build/docs/reference/inputs.md

 ### The Buf Schema Registry (BSR)

 The core primitive for Buf is the module, which is emphasized by the Buf Schema Registry ([BSR](../bsr/overview.md)).
-With the BSR, it's easy to refer to any version of your module and use it as an input for each of the `buf` commands.
+With the BSR, you can use any version of a module as an input for each of the `buf` commands.

 For example, you can run `buf lint` for all of the files contained in the `buf.build/acme/weather` module like